stlab/libraries/docs/tools/docker-tools/README.md

 ## Run a local server for the site

 Once the site has been prepared, you can run it to see how it looks.
-From the docker promt enter:
+From the docker prompt enter:

 ```
 cd /mnt/host
 ./docs/tools/docs/start.sh
 ```

 To view the site, open a browser to `http://localhost:3000`.
-The site will auto rebuild and refresh as files are changed.
+The site will auto-rebuild and refresh as files are changed.

 ## Tips